Research. Again.

 Swapping ideas with heroes doesn’t get much better than this!

-Welcome my very first PhD students
+Welcome my first PhD students

 26.02.2025, Gold Coast